All D.R. Shoultz novels are FREE on KindleUnlimited or download for only $2.99!

 Out for an evening walk, Jack Fowler, two years back from a tour in Afghanistan with U.S. Army Special Forces, follows his nose to a body in an abandoned building.
 The badly decomposed male corpse is unable to be identified.
 Crime scene investigators can only determine that a single gunshot to the chest was the cause of death.

-Given the density of meth labs and drug dealers in the nearby housing project of South Mill, it’s assumed drugs played a role in the killing–that is, until a second body is discovered days later in a similar condition.
+Given the density of meth labs and drug dealers in the nearby housing project of South Mill, it’s assumed drugs played a role in the killing–that is, until a second body is discovered in a similar condition.
 Both bodies lacked fingerprints, teeth, or other identifiable features, and both are found in abandoned buildings along Butcher Road.

 A stench escaped from a vacant house along Butcher Road, stinging the nostrils of Jack Fowler.
 The home had been boarded up years ago, vines entombing the front porch soon thereafter.
 Jack rarely paid attention to the decaying building on his daily walks, but the foul smell couldn’t be ignored.
 After confirming the origin of the odor, he stepped to the far side of the street and stood, thinking.